Positions · where the proposal sits

 Hard, and usefully.
 The physicalist's demand is exactly the inside-ness gap the proposal already names: show why self-referential structure entails phenomenality, or admit you have relabelled the problem rather than dissolved it.
 If the reframing yields no new predictions and no new mechanism, a physicalist is entitled to call it a change of vocabulary.
 This is the proposal's central unpaid debt, and physicalism is right to keep presenting the bill.

 Verdict.
-Physicalism is the primary target of the diagnosis, and it returns the favour by naming the proposal's weakest point.
+Physicalism is the diagnosis's cleanest example of container-logic, and it returns the favour by naming the proposal's weakest point.
 The two are in direct, productive contact.
+The live opponent, though, is the position that follows.

 The non-dual tradition holding that the true self (Ātman) is identical with the one reality (Brahman), and that the separate world is appearance.